 1 Sam 1:24-28.
 Ibid, pp. 450-451.

-Luke 2:35 jst.
-Joseph Smith’s translation has never been canonized by the church, except for those parts found in the Pearl of Great Price.
+Luke 2:35 JST.
+Smith’s change to this verse does not appear in the footnotes of the church’s edition of the King James version of the Bible.
+Indeed, several of his textual modifications were intentionally omitted by the church for reasons unknown.
+Moreover, none of Smith’s changes to the Bible have been canonized by the church, except for those parts found in the Pearl of Great Price.
 Bruce R. McConkie offered a word of caution regarding not only the JST but the chapter headings, the topical guide, and the Bible dictionary in our standard works: “None of these are perfect; they do not of themselves determine doctrine; there have been and undoubtedly now are mistakes in them.”
 Mark McConkie (editor), Doctrines of the Restoration: Sermons and Writings of Bruce R. McConkie (Salt Lake City, Utah: Bookcraft, 1989), 289–290.